 Padang Bay Ferry

-Personally, I wouldn’t recommend using a ferry in Indonesia; compared to speedboats the savings are minimal, the safety standards are notoriously bad, and the last ferry I took on this route didn’t even have lifejackets.
+Personally, I wouldn’t recommend using a ferry in Indonesia if you have other options; compared to speedboats the savings are minimal, the safety standards are notoriously bad, and the last ferry I took on this route didn’t even have lifejackets.

 How To Get To Nusa Penida From Nusa Lembongan / Ceningan

 I’ve only visited Penida from Bali, but you can also get there easily from nearby Nusa Lembongan or Nusa Ceningan.
 This route departs all day near the Yellow Bridge between Lembongan/Ceningan and only takes about 15 minutes to reach Penida.
-As of 2019, the one way ticket price is 70,000 IDR per person.
+As of 2019, the one way ticket price is 70k IDR per person.